 “Would it be too much to ask for you to prove my assertions?”
 The old knight politely pleaded with a look of complete confidence.

 “I will not have others label my benefactor a narrator of false tales.”
 Kaidus answered.
 Within seconds, a twig zipped down from his room, halting in between everyone.
 “Watch carefully, as I do not have another stick.”
 He warned.

-As soon as the warning was finished, his hair started emitting streaks of light.
+As soon as the warning was finished, his hair began emitting streaks of light.

-With a single thought, the stick started imploding into itself, then bits and pieces of the stick tore away, and in an instant, thousands of tiny fragments of what used to be a stick hovered in the air.
-Kaidus extended his arm, and the thousands of fragments swirled around it as if to slice it up, before flying back to the middle of the spectators.
-With a single thought, the pieces burst into thousands of tiny flames in the air, and vanished completely.
+With a single thought, the stick imploded upon itself into a sphere before bits and pieces of the sphere tore away.
+In an instant, thousands of tiny fragments of wooden particles were in the air.
+Extending his arm outward, the fragments swirled around it as if to slice it up before flying back to the middle of the spectators.
+With another thought, the pieces burst into flames in the air, vanishing completely.